-Instruction in set-up, adjusting and operation of oxy-ocetylene and are welding equipment.
+Instruction in set-up, adjusting and operation of oxy-acetylene and arc welding equipment.
 Theory of identification and selection of proper electrodes and materials.
 Demonstration and practice in flat and horizontal position in all basic welding joints.
-Students learn to evaluate quality of welds by nick-break and guided bend testing mothods.
-Prerequisite: Consent of instructor and employment in the field.
+Students learn to evaluate quality of welds by nick-break and guided bend testing m+tods.
+Prerequisite; Consent of instructor and employment in the field.

-9.15f Basic Slide Rule Usage (2 Lab Hrs/Wk) Term Units 2
+9.157 Basic Slide Rule Usage (2 Lab Hrs/Wk) Term Units 2